Go on to Part Seven

 July 20 Daly City, California Cow Palace

 opened for Yes again to a packed house of 14,500, the show being sold out in advance.
 Giant came out for a somewhat obligatory encore at this show, which would normally imply a very positive reaction from the crowd.
 However, two fan reports have the band being booed yet again.
 This could partially be explained by the fact that crowds at the Cow Palace traditionally could be heard “mooing” at many concerts, in honor of the venue’s odd name and history of hosting national rodeo events.
 Unfortunately, on this night, it appears there truly was some discontent in the crowd, a fact pointed out in an absolutely horrific, scathing review published in the Stanford Daily.
 Phrases like “fell flat on its face”, “worst synthesizer music”, “bizarre songs”, “overly contrived”, “unimaginative”, “inaudible” and “repetitive” run through what has to be one of the worst GG concert reviews to surface so far.
 Of course, the reviewer’s credibility must be called into question, seeing as how he also stated that Phil Shulman played bass at the show.
 It is known that the sound for the band was sub-par this night, with their overall volume coming in considerably quieter than what Yes produced.
 There were equipment problems, as well.
 It took a roadie quite a while to get Ray’s bass working properly as the band began their set.
 At another point in the show, John went to play the vibraphone, only to find the instrument's microphones were dead.
 He held his sticks up in frustration.
+There’s even a report of the mouthpiece coming loose on Kerry’s recorder at one point, causing a roadie to run out and assist, while the rest of the band cycled through their parts until he could join in.
 Derek told the audience that the band felt crowded on stage, indicating this may have contributed to their problems, but the reviewer even took offense at this.
 Apparently, the audience felt quite crowded, as well.
 This was a festival seating gig and a fan in the front row recounts how the pressure from the crowd behind him became so intense during Giant’s set that the wooden barrier in front of the stage collapsed at one point, spilling him and several others under the stage.
 When Giant finished playing, promoter Bill Graham had to come out and ask the audience to move back a bit so carpenters could repair the barrier.
 As it turned out, Yes had its own share of troubles on stage.
 Bassist Chris Squire had considerable problems with his instrument, causing him to actually throw it backstage in anger at one point.
 It's believed that Yes was originally planning on playing in nearby Oakland, California on this particular night and there was discussion of Giant playing at a different venue altogether, but that is not how things transpired.
 The bands did share the bill, although Giant was the only opening act, unlike most of their other dates with Yes.
 There is a rumor that Yes’ set may have been filmed but, once more, there are no indications that GG’s set was.

 Daly City - horrible Stanford Daily review July 20, 1976